YazdanJahedi/Movie-Recommender-System/README.md

 This project is done for the machine learning course, Shahid Beheshti University, Fall-2022.

 ## Description:
 * Feature Engineerings are done in the file `Feature_Engineering.ipynb`.
-This script cleans raw given dataFram.
+This script cleans raw given dataFram and saves cleaned daraFram.
 * `Recommender_System.ipynb` contains both content-based and collaborative filtering algorithms implementation.
 * The final output of code comes from `recommend()` function.
 This function use both alorithms to calculate final results.